 Invasive lobular carcinoma (ILC) starts in the milk-producing glands (lobules).
 Like IDC, it can spread to other parts of the breast and body.
 ILC is very rare in men, accounting for only about 2% of male breast cancers.
 This is because men do not usually have much lobular (glandular) breast tissue.

 This type of breast cancer starts in the breast ducts and spreads to the nipple.
 It may also spread to the areola (the dark circle around the nipple).
 The skin of the nipple usually appears crusted, scaly, and red, with areas of itching, oozing, burning, or bleeding.
 There may also be an underlying lump in the breast.

 Paget disease may be associated with DCIS or with infiltrating ductal carcinoma.
-It accounts for about 1% of female breast cancers and a higher percentage of male breast cancers.
+It is rare and accounts for about 1-3% of female breast cancers and a higher percentage (5%) of male breast cancers.

 Inflammatory breast cancer is an aggressive, but rare type of breast cancer.
 It makes the breast swollen, red, warm and tender rather than forming a lump.
 It can be mistaken for an infection of the breast.
 This is very rare in men.
-This cancer is discussed in detail in Inflammatory Breast Cancer.
+See Inflammatory Breast Cancer for more information.

 There are some special types of breast cancer that are sub-types of invasive carcinoma.
 They are much less common than the breast cancers named above.

 Some of these may have a better or worse prognosis than standard infiltrating ductal carcinoma.